 'Zen!'
 Rikuo reached out worriedly.
 Zen planted a hand on the ground to stop himself from pitching forward while breaking into a hacking fit.
 He felt he shouldn't push it though, before he started coughing for real.

 'Guess I….overdid it a little.'

 Rikuo knelt down in front of him.
 'Just stay still, don't move.
 You—'

 Tap.
-Zen looked up into the utterly baffled face of Nura Rikuo and smiled wickedly.
+Zen looked up into the incredulous face of Nura Rikuo and smiled wickedly.